 - Tooth Vitality Test

 - Tooth Slooth (used to identify internal cracks in teeth)

-Dr. Waters may take an intraoral image of the area of concern and show you the image on the chairside monitor.
+The dentist may take an intraoral image of the area of concern and show you the image on the chairside monitor.
 He will discuss your condition and options for the next steps and answer any questions you may have about your options.
 The dental assistants may also show you an informative video related to your condition.
 We have a large selection of these videos in our Caesy Dental Education video library.

 Your Emergency Dentist in Grand Island